 If you wish to honor my memory, be kind and compassionate to yourself and others.
 If you’d like to make a donation in my name please consider the CT Breast Health Initiative, the American Cancer Society or an organization that is meaningful to you.

-To send flowers to Cherie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cherie Ann Klewicki, please visit our floral store.